Bone Grafting for Implants

 2. Graft Material Placed

 There may be inadequate bone for implant placement if your tooth was removed many years ago and your bony ridge is extremely thin.
 In this case, a bone graft can be placed next to the thin bone and allowed to heal for up to six months.
 After the graft has fused to your pre-existing bone, the ridge will be re-entered and the implant placed.
 Bone grafting is usually a relatively comfortable office procedure.
 Many different bone-grafting materials are available, including your own bone.

 You may also need bone grafting if the sinus cavities in your upper jaw are very large, or very low, and extend into the tooth-bearing areas.
 This often occurs when teeth in the back of a person’s upper jaw have been removed many years before, and the amount of bone available for implant placement is limited.
 A “sinus grafting procedure” is then required.
 Most often, it is performed in the office with local anesthesia and perhaps sedation.
 During this procedure, the membrane that lines the sinus will be located and elevated.
 Bone will then be added to restore the bone height and ensure that dental implants of an adequate length can be placed.
 This procedure often can be performed at the time of implant placement.

 Do You Need a Bone Grafting Procedure?

 Drs.
-Reef and Villanueva can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
+Reef, Villanueva and Herron can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
 Contact us today!